 TTL can be left at the default setting

-Setting the default host
+Setting the default domain

 To enforce your custom domain as the default host for your Slab account, click the ... button to the right of your custom domain and select Set as default.